Sirapobchon/CPE334Project/README.md

                 - Score 2 remaining 1 point
                 - Icon instead of picture
             - Connecting Page
-                - Come from Home Page of Jane
+                - Come from the Home Page of Jane
-                - Waiting for Jane to be done with Home page
+                - Waiting for Jane to be done with the Home page
                 - Scoring up to 8
         - 26 Oct - 2 Nov
         - 3 Nov - 15 Nov